 Substantive Audit Procedures for Cash Receipts:

 Substantive Audit Procedures for Cash Receipts consist of the following components:

 1) Substantive Analytical Procedures:

-For example, the trend on the timing of the entity’s Cash Receipts can be benchmarked against historical data and also its debtor’s credit period policy.
+For example, the trend in the timing of the entity’s Cash Receipts can be benchmarked against historical data and also its debtor’s credit period policy.

 2) Test of Details for Cash Receipts:

-To test details for Cash Receipts, audit procedures are designed around assertions similar to that of cash and bank balances.
-This is because by performing the below audit procedure, Cash Receipts are audited concurrently.
-Examples and description of the test of details are given in the table below:
+Audit procedures are designed around assertions similar to cash and bank balances to test details for Cash Receipts.
+This is because cash Receipts are audited concurrently by performing the below audit procedure.
+Examples and descriptions of the test of details are given in the table below:

 |Example of Audit Procedure